Phonon-Assisted Photoluminescence and Ultrafast Exciton Dynamics in Two-Dimensional Silicon Carbide: Discussion

-{ } We have presented a comprehensive ab initio investigation of exciton–phonon interactions in two-dimensional hexagonal SiC, demonstrating that its intrinsic lattice polarity and $C_{3v}$ symmetry fundamentally regulate phonon-assisted optical processes.
+{ } We have presented a comprehensive ab initio investigation of exciton–phonon interactions in two-dimensional hexagonal SiC, demonstrating that its strict $D_{3h}$ crystal symmetry and intrinsic inversion asymmetry fundamentally regulate phonon-assisted optical processes.
 The combination of finite-momentum Bethe–Salpeter analysis and mode-resolved exciton–phonon coupling establishes a coherent microscopic framework connecting symmetry, dispersion, and temperature-dependent relaxation dynamics.
 Beyond identifying specific scattering channels, this work clarifies how symmetry-allowed intervalley excitons acquire radiative character in a non-centrosymmetric two-dimensional semiconductor without external perturbations.
 The resulting emission landscape, characterized by limited but symmetry-selective phonon sidebands, distinguishes SiC from prototypical systems such as h-BN and TMDCs.
-More broadly, these findings demonstrate that intrinsic crystal symmetry can activate and simultaneously constrain phonon-assisted recombination pathways, offering a controlled route to spectrally stable ultraviolet emission in low-dimensional materials.
+More broadly, these findings provide theoretical insight into the role of intrinsic crystal symmetry in activating and constraining phonon-assisted recombination pathways in low-dimensional materials.
+We emphasize that the present study addresses the intrinsic excitonic and phonon-assisted optical properties of an ideal monolayer h-SiC.
+Effects arising from structural defects, substrate interactions, non-radiative recombination channels, and device-level quantum efficiency are beyond the scope of the present work and remain important directions for future experimental and theoretical investigations.